islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 To complete the load balancer configuration, you will modify its security group to open the ports that allow internal communication between the load balancer and the instances in the ECS cluster.

-In the Description tab at the bottom, scroll down to the Security section.
+87. In the **Description** tab at the bottom, scroll down to the **Security section**.

-Next to Security Groups, choose the security group ID link, which should be similar to sg-nnnnnnnnnn.
+88. Next to **Security Groups**, choose the security group ID link, which should be similar to sg-nnnnnnnnnn.

 The details page of the load balancer's security group opens.

-To copy the security group ID to the clipboard, go to the Details tab (in the bottom pane), hover your pointer over the security group ID, and choose the Copy icon.
+89. To copy the security group ID to the clipboard, go to the Details tab (in the bottom pane), hover your pointer over the security group ID, and choose the Copy icon.

 You will use this ID in a subsequent step.

-In the bottom pane, select the Inbound rules tab.
+90. In the bottom pane, select the **Inbound rules ta**b.

 The inbound rules for the security group are displayed.

-Choose Edit inbound rules.
+90. Choose **Edit inbound rules**.

-The Edit inbound rules dialog window opens.
+91. The Edit inbound rules dialog window opens.

-Choose Add rule.
+92. Choose Add rule.

 A new line appears in the rules list so that you can add a new rule.
-It is already preconfigured for a Custom TCP Rule, which is the type that you want to add.
+It is already preconfigured for a _**Custom TCP Rule**_, which is the type that you want to add.

-In the new line, add the following configuration.
+93. In the new line, add the following configuration.

-Port Range: 31000-61000
+- Port Range: 31000-61000
-Source > Custom: Paste the security group ID from the clipboard.
+- **Source > Custom**: Paste the security group ID from the clipboard.

-Choose Save rules.
+94. Choose **Save rules**.

 The security group's inbound rules list shows the new rule that you added.